steffenmueller4/steffenmueller4.github.io/_posts/2021-07-30-overview-of-architecture-review-processes.md

 The DD should be written by the team actually working on the solution idea during the work on finding the solution idea, but before implementating the solution (see also: {% cite Ubl2020 %} and {% cite Orosz2021 %}).

-As soon as the solution idea stabilizes, the DD is shared with the entire organization - or at least with a huge amount of interested people.
+As soon as the solution idea stabilizes, the DD is shared with the entire organization—or at least with a huge amount of interested people.
 The interested people should review and discuss the DD and the solution idea to improve it in an open and lightweight process.

 ### Process